Formulation and convergence of the finite volume method for conservation laws on spacetimes with boundary: Abstract

 \section{Abstract}

-We study nonlinear hyperbolic conservation laws posed on a differential $(n+1)$-manifold with boundary referred to as a spacetime, and in which the ``flux'' is defined as a flux field of $n$-forms depending on a parameter (the unknown variable) ---a class of equations recently proposed by LeFloch and Okutmustur.
+We study nonlinear hyperbolic conservation laws posed on a differential $(n+1)$-manifold with boundary referred to as a spacetime, and defined from a prescribed flux field of $n$-forms depending on a parameter (the unknown variable) ---a class of equations proposed by LeFloch and Okutmustur in 2008.
 Our main result is a proof of the convergence of the finite volume method for weak solutions satisfying suitable entropy inequalities.
-A main difference with previous work is that we allow here for slices with boundary and, in addition, introduce a new formulation of the finite volume method which involves the notion of total flux functions.
-Under a natural global hyperbolicity condition on the spacetime and provided the spacetime is foliated by compact slices (with boundary), we establish an existence and uniqueness theory for the initial and boundary value problem, and derive a contraction property in a geometrically natural $L^1$-type distance.
+A main difference with previous work is that we allow for slices with a boundary and, in addition, introduce a new formulation of the finite volume method involving the notion of total flux functions.
+Under a natural global hyperbolicity condition on the flux field and the spacetime and by assuming that the spacetime admits a foliation by compact slices with boundary, we establish an existence and uniqueness theory for the initial and boundary value problem, and we prove a contraction property in a geometrically natural $L^1$-type distance.